XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 You can go to the "credits.jsp" and click "View Source" and find your HHSOJ path in source code

 # Building
-0. System requirement: Windows x64 system with Tomcat server and JRE.
+0. System requirement: Windows x64 system with Tomcat9.0 server and JRE.

 1. Install g++ compiler, python compiler